List of states in the Holy Roman Empire

-This list of states in the Holy Roman Empire includes any territory ruled by an authority that had been granted imperial immediacy, as well as many other feudal entities such as lordships, sous-fiefs and allodial fiefs.
+This list of states in the Holy Roman Empire includes any territory ruled by an authority that had been granted imperial immediacy, as well as many other feudal entities such as lordships, sous-fiefs, and allodial fiefs.

 The Holy Roman Empire was a complex political entity that existed in central Europe for most of the medieval and early modern periods and was generally ruled by a German-speaking Emperor.
-The states that composed the Empire, while enjoying a unique form of territorial authority (called Landeshoheit) that granted them many attributes of sovereignty, were never fully sovereign states in the sense that term is understood today.
+The states that composed the Empire, while enjoying a form of territorial authority called Landeshoheit that granted them many attributes of sovereignty, were never fully sovereign states in the sense that term is understood presently.

 In the 18th century, the Holy Roman Empire consisted of approximately 1,800 such territories, the majority being tiny estates owned by the families of Imperial Knights.
 This page does not directly contain the list but discusses the format of the various lists and offers some background to understand the complex organisation of the Holy Roman Empire.
 The lists themselves can be accessed via the alphabetical navigation box below; each letter will lead the reader to a page on which states of the Empire that began with that letter are listed.
-For a more complete history of the empire, see Holy Roman Empire.

 Table of states

 While any such list could never be definitive, the list attempts to be as comprehensive as possible.
-It is sorted alphabetically and split into separate articles linked in the box below.

-There is also a separate list of Free Imperial Cities, as well as a list of participants in the Imperial Diet as of 1792.
+It is sorted alphabetically and split into separate articles linked below.
+There is also a separate list of Free Imperial Cities and a list of participants in the Imperial Diet as of 1792.